froakieLove/Platformer-Group-1.2H/README.md

 ## Objectives
 - Navigate the underwater world.
 - Keep an eye on your oxygen level as it leaks over time.
+Dashing consumes 10 oxygen.
 - Blue oxygen pickups add 10 oxygen.
 Maintain your oxygen level to finish the level.
 - Red traps will decrease your oxygen by 10 if you come into contact with them.
 - Yellow checkpoints beams throughout the level save your progress.